Tommy Pham: San Diego Padres

 On December 6, 2019, Pham and Jake Cronenworth were traded to the San Diego Padres in exchange for Hunter Renfroe, Xavier Edwards, and a player to be named later (PTBNL).
 The PTBNL, Esteban Quiroz, was named in March 2020.

 In the pandemic-shortened 2020 season, Pham slashed .211/.312/.312 with 3 home runs and 12 RBIs in 125 plate appearances over 31 games.
 He hit ground balls 63.2% of the time, the third-highest percentage in the NL.
-On August 16, 2020, he suffered a fractured hamate bone in his left hand and underwent surgery, missing a month of action.
+On August 16, he suffered a fractured hamate bone in his left hand and underwent surgery, missing a month of action.

 In October 2020, Pham was in an altercation outside a strip club in San Diego, and was stabbed in his lower back.
-He underwent surgery, in which he received 200 stitches.
+He underwent surgery, in which he received 200 stitches; the team said that he had a non-life-threatening slash wound, but he later said he suffered “catastrophic injuries."
 When fans later heckled him with profanity with regard to the incident, Pham said: "When someone comes up to me cursing at me like that, I could defend myself and, you know, I'm a very good fighter.
 I don't do Muay Thai, kung fu and box for no reason.”

 Later in the 2020 offseason, he underwent his third surgery since August.
 The surgery was to address a tear in the cartilage on the small finger side of his left wrist.

 In 2021, Pham batted .229 (the 7th-lowest batting average in the NL)/.340/.383(3rd-lowest) with 15 home runs, 49 RBIs, and 14 stolen bases in 561 plate appearances over 155 games.
 He led the major leagues with 30 pinch hitting appearances.
 On November 3, the Padres granted him free agency.